 As the name implies, this doesn’t necessarily have to be a somber event.
 A celebration of life is a way for people to commemorate and enjoy all that was good about the life of the deceased.
 In most cases, a celebration of life will occur without the body present.
 And while a funeral will usually take place within a small timeframe after someone has passed on, a celebration of life can occur weeks, months, or even years after a body has been buried or cremated.

 The celebration of life is also far less structured and formal.
 Funeral services will usually occur in a religious building or funeral home.
 A celebration of life can occur anywhere, in a home, a favorite vacation spot, or a destination the deceased wanted to visit.
 It doesn’t have to include a formal eulogy, and there’s no requirement for people to dress in black.

 Some people choose to hold a funeral and then conduct their own celebration of life at a later date.
 Others try to combine the two, especially if there’s a preference for a less traditional, conventional funeral.
 However, it’s important to keep in mind for insurance payment purposes that the less traditional nature of a celebration of life may exclude it from coverage by some insurance companies.
 Compared to the more well-established costs of a traditional funeral, a celebration of life has many extra cost factors.

-Ultimately, the choice is up to you or the wishes specifically laid out in advanced by the one that has passed on.
-If you live in Bellingham, WA, and want to get some professional, experienced advice on funerals and celebrations of life, contact us at Moles Farewell Tributes and let us see how we can help you today.
+Ultimately, the choice is up to you or the wishes specifically laid out in advance by the one that has passed on.
+If you live in Bellingham, WA, and want to get some professional, experienced advice on the benefits of preplanning a funeral and celebrations of life, contact us at Moles Farewell Tributes and let us see how we can help you today.